writethedocs/www/docs/conf/portland/2021/writing-day.rst

 When you find an issue you want to work on:

 #.
-To inform the GitLab team that you're working on an issue,
+Inform the GitLab team that you're working on an issue.
    add a comment that mentions `@gl-docsteam` (or tell us in person!).
 #.
 Create a merge request with your proposed changes.